awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

    For more information about these choices, see [VPC settings for AWS Cloud9 Development Environments](vpc-settings.md)\.

 1. Add up to 50 tags by supplying a **Key** and a **Value** for each tag\.
-The tags will be attached to the AWS Cloud9 environment as resource tags, and are propagated to the following underlying resources: the AWS CloudFormation stack, the Amazon EC2 instance, and Amazon EC2 security groups\.
+The tags are attached to the AWS Cloud9 environment as resource tags, and are propagated to the following underlying resources: the AWS CloudFormation stack, the Amazon EC2 instance, and Amazon EC2 security groups\.
 You can find information about tags in [Control Access Using AWS Resource Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *[IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)*\.
 Also see the [advanced information](tags.md) about tags\.
 **Warning**
-If you update these tags after you create them, the changes are NOT automatically propagated to the underlying resources\.
-For more information, see [Propagating Tag Updates to Underlying Resources](tags.md#tags-propagate) in the advanced information about [tags](tags.md)\.
+If you update these tags after you create them, the changes are not automatically propagated to the underlying resources\.
+For more information, see [Propagating tag updates to underlying resources](tags.md#tags-propagate) in the advanced information about [tags](tags.md)\.

 1. Choose **Next step**\.